SAP-samples/teched2022-IN280/exercises/ex4/ex42/readme.md

-# Exercise 4.2 - Understand the Health Monitoring overview page
+# Exercise 4.2 - Check key data of all monitored services in overview page

-In this exercise, you will understand which information you may retrieve from the overpage page of Health Monitoring.
+In this exercise, you will understand which information you may retrieve from this central page of Health Monitoring.
+It shows the healthiness of connected services on the level of *service types* such as Cloud Integration services.
+With that offers a first indicator where crucial changes and adjustments are necessary.
+Understand the color-coding and available functionalities this page is offering.

+## Exercise steps

 All these steps are optional and only for your information.